Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

 While the calls to give up meat 1-2 times a week are noble, they can only reduce greenhouse gas emissions by about 0.4% to 0.8%.

 However, that doesn’t mean that meat consumption is not a factor in climate change.
-But it’s not the factor we can target to make a big difference, as many people believe.
+But it’s not the factor we can target to make a big difference, as many believe.

 For example, we could eat less of the wrong meat to impact our environment positively.